 Stara Synagoga (The Old Synagogue)

 Stara Synagoga was one of the first synagogues in all of Poland.
-Nowadays, it is used as a museum and no longer functions as a place of worship.
+Nowadays, it is open as a museum and no longer functions as a place of worship.
 A ticket to tour this historic monument will only set you back 10 PLN!

 Another synagogue in Kazimierz, the interior of the Tempel Synagogue was extraordinary.
 The walls and ceiling were covered in elaborate gold and chandeliers hung from every corner.
 10 PLN will grant you entrance into the synagogue and as much time as you need to explore!